018. Natural treatments for prevention: tired eyes and eye conditions

 Folium Plantaginis (Plantain leaves) for conjunctivitis, blepharitis.

-Local baths with an infusion prepared from 2 tablespoons of leaves to a cup of water.
+Local compresses with an infusion prepared from 2 tablespoons of leaves to a cup of water.

 Agrimoniae herb (Agrimony) is recommended for eye conditions (conjunctivitis).